torisetxd/OperaGX-Gen/README.md

 ## Overview
 This project is a generator for free Discord Nitro links/offers using Opera GX.
 It uses a multi-threaded approach to generate and validate the offers.
+Take this code skids, its ready out of the box.

 ## Features
 - Multi-threaded requests for efficient generation.